The future has arrived and it looks like finance. Except of course, that finance doesn’t look like finance anymore.

 Next up is banking-as-a-service which gives you significantly more control over the movement of money associated with your business.

 For Uber, this means they can pay their drivers in real time to help cover fuel costs.
 For Wayflyer it means they can lend money to be used in ways they have defined.
 The crucial power you have with banking-as-a-service is that you can open accounts for other people – without holding the money yourself.
-So you get to offer the services of a bank without suddenly becoming responsible for guarding a high security vault.
+So you get to offer the services of a financial institution without suddenly becoming responsible for guarding a high security vault.

 Say you want to lend money to an e-commerce business for their marketing – and if the marketing performs well, you want to lend more.
 Banking-as-a-service gives you control over how the money you lent is spent and it can give you insights into how that money performs.
 Simply lending the money doesn’t position you any better than a high street bank.
 But banking-as-a-service can power the core of your business model.